hanine007/Crypto_Convert/README.md

 ## Description

-**Crypto Converter** is a simple PHP application that allows users to convert amounts between different cryptocurrencies.
-The application uses HTML forms to gather user input and processes it using PHP.
+**Crypto Converter** is a  PHP application that allows users to convert amounts between different cryptocurrencies.
 ## Technologies Used

 ![PHP](https://img.shields.io/badge/PHP-Backend-blue)